 Partnership, Accountability, Training, Hope.

-Effective January 1, 2013, the PATH program replaces the Jobs, Education, and Training (JET) program and is the work participation program required for families receiving cash assistance through the federal Family Independence Program (FIP).
+Effective January 1, 2013, the PATH program is the work participation program required for families receiving cash assistance through the federal Family Independence Program (FIP).

 What is the PATH program?